Prison violence: Security threat groups

 Officers call prison gangs STGs, or security threat groups.
 These groups are highly dangerous and take part in a huge majority of attacks that occur in prisons.
 Originally, "The early formation of STGs was based on racial/ethnic ideologies and protection from other groups.
 Later they developed the intent to commit acts of violence and form crime syndicates."
 These gangs' sole purpose is to have control and dominance, which is gained through violent attacks.
 Often, these attacks are committed onto rivals and people issued in the Bad News List.
 The Bad News List can be presumed as a factor for prison violence.
 This list is circulated among a gang and once a name is found on this list, it is inevitable that they will be attacked.
 A person is typically place on the Bad News List if they, "…stole from an affiliate on the outside, or because you failed to repay a drug debt, or because you're suspected of ratting someone out."

 The people on the list will be attacked on sight, but once their debts are paid, they are immediately removed from the Bad News List.
 Most, if not all, gang prison violence is instrumental and is very intricately planned out.
 Gang members will often send out or receive encoded, in depth letters on violent attacks that are ordered to take place, other times, "…gang members used the drainage pipes of their in-cell toilets to communicate clandestinely across cellblocks…".
 It has become clear that, "Extensive communication systems coordinated between inmates, criminal activity, and street gangs are common", and a vast majority of the prison violence that occurs begins with these communication systems.
-Security threat groups are at the heart of many of the altercations that take place within prison walls and they remorselessly commit these vicious acts simply because they are ordered to do so.
+Security threat groups are at the heart of many of the altercations that take place within prison walls and they commit these vicious acts simply because they are ordered to do so.